ImogenHay/COM3014-Group14-Event-Management-App/Event-Management-Service/README.md

 ### APIs:
 - **GET {host}/events/healthcheck**
   - Returns 200 if service reachable
+- **All following API calls require the authorization string to be included in the request headers**
 - **POST {host}/events/create**
   - Creates event using json input in following format:
       `{